ProfMoo/home/README.md

 Things to do before I'm ready to start moving apps on the k8s cluster for real:

-1. Get Kubernetes node logs sent to Loki.
-Such as etcd logs, kubelet logs.
-More info [here](https://www.talos.dev/v1.6/talos-guides/configuration/logging/).
-Example [here](https://github.com/buroa/k8s-gitops/blob/master/talos/talconfig.yaml).
-2. Fix weird error where only *some* of the API server and kubelet logs are getting scraped.
+1. Fix weird error where only *some* of the API server and kubelet logs are getting scraped.
+   1. Ongoing... believe it's due to the `aud` field being incorrectly assigned from the API server.
-3. Remove unnecessary Grafana dashboards
+2. Remove unnecessary Grafana dashboards
-4. Setup renovate for the Helm chart versions
+3. Setup renovate for the Helm chart versions
-5. Setup TrueNAS storage.
+4. Setup TrueNAS storage.
-6. Move k8s nodes to the new SSD.